 In evacuation scenarios where establishments are still open for business, carrying cash will make it easier to find a place to stay.
-You can check into hotels, motels, or even camping grounds to spend the night.
+You can check into hotels, motels, or even nearby campgrounds to spend the night.

 7. People will still accept cash when SHTF

 Even if the economy collapses and you think your money is just a meaningless piece of paper, it will still hold some value to some people.
-Remember this if you need getting a ride, medical assistance, or some heavy lifting.
+Remember this if you need to get a ride, get medical assistance, or get help with some heavy lifting.

 8. Buy your way out of tight situations